rcapillon/3DFEM/README.md

 * Plotting of Frequency-Response Functions (FRF), time trajectories
 * Plotting of confidence intervals on FRF and time trajectories in stochastic simulations
 * Plotting of probability density functions at a given step using gaussian kernel density estimation
+* Computation of Cauchy stress tensor and linearized deformation tensor components on a deformed mesh.
 * Export of a deformed mesh to VTK format (PolyData legacy format)
 * Export of a series of deformed meshes to VTK format for animations (elastic modes, time-domain solutions)